Fraccs/discord-daily-role/README.md

     * ```channel```: The output text channel.

+    *If this option isn't provided, the output channel will be the channel where the command was sent.*

 ### *If you don't know how to get your role's ID, just follow these steps:*

 1. Open your *server's settings*.